Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 However, there is a special case in which our rigidity order coincides with the notion of $k$th-order rigidity as described in \cite{connelly-second}.
 The following result of V. Alexandrov \cite{alexImp} states that, if $\dim(K) = 1$, ruling out a $(1,k)$-flex {\em does} imply rigidity. \begin{theorem}[{\cite[Theorem 10]{alexImp}}] Let $(G,\p)$ be a framework such that $\dim(K)=1$.
 If there exists a $k$ such that the $(G,\p)$ has no $(1,k)$-flex, then $(G,\p)$ is rigid. \end{theorem} (There is no contradiction with Theorem~\ref{thm:3or} as the double-Watt mechanism described in \cite{conSer} has $\dim(K) = 2$.)

 In this paper, we will give a new proof of Theorem~\ref{thm:alex}.
 Like our new proof of Theorem \ref{thm:2or}, the approach is to analyze critical points of an energy.
 We will actually prove the more precise statement than Theorem \ref{thm:alex}, namely Theorem~\ref{thm:main2} below.
 For what follows, we will need this next lemma, which is similar to Remark~\ref{rem:2comp}.
-The proof of this lemma is based on the reparameterization of~\cite[Section 3.4]{gar}.
+This result is also in ~\cite[Section 3.4]{gar} and ~\cite{alexImp}.